author image

 How it works

-1. Expected - Do customers expect this feature from us? (e.g. competitors)
+1. Expected - Did our customers expect this feature from us? (e.g. competitors)

 2. Wow Factor - Does building this make our users go wow?